djtuBIG-MaliceX/libSiON-cpp/README.md

 ## Features

 - SiON MML compiler and sequencer (macros `#A{...}`, system commands like `#OPM@`, per-channel patching with `#`, loops, user events, ...)
-- The full SiON sound chip emulation: OPM / OPL / OPN / MA3 algorithm voices, 650+ built-in preset voices, custom voices, envelopes, modulations
+- The full SiON sound chip emulation: OPM / OPL / OPN / MA3 algorithm voices as implemented in GDSiON.
 - Effectors (delay, chorus, fader, filters, ...) wired through `SiONDriver`
 - Offline rendering straight to a buffer, or realtime streaming through PortAudio
 - Deterministic DSP — the render output is verified against captured goldens from the original renderer